Why Kangaroo Island Deserves a Longer Stay

 Spectacular scenery amid harsh coastal environment.
 The wind is strong and with high powerful waves constantly pounding the cliffs.
 You will develop instant respect for the workers constructing this fabulous boardwalk.

 The boardwalk leading to the Admirals Arch is simply a beautiful work of human labour itself.
 You can best enjoy this scenery during sunset.
-But do take note that the drive out of the park takes about 30min and you need to factor in the fast receding light as driving in the night is discouraged with wildlife foraging on the road.
+But do take note that the drive out of the park takes about 30min and you need to factor in the fast receding light as driving in the night is discouraged as wildlife tend to forage after dark on the road.

-The coastal scenery is truly memorable that you will want to come at least twice during your stay at Kangaroo Island, for sunrise and sunset.
+The coastal scenery is truly memorable that you will want to come at least twice during your stay- for sunrise and sunset.
 This is just one reason why Kangaroo Island deserves a longer stay.

 Plants on Kangaroo Island, like most plants in Australia are extremely hardy and can tolerate many environmental conditions, such as wind, heat, cold, salt, droughts, floods and particularly fire.
 KI is home to around 890 species of plants, 47 of which are endemic to the island, meaning they are found nowhere else except on this island.

 On the way back to our car, I had my picture taken at the boardwalk by my travel mate.
 Just look at the gorgeous landscape, definitely one for the album.